Bryan Hansel Waterfall Polarizer

 In the past, photographers have stacked multiple filters to get that ethereal, soothing feel in their waterfall photos, but not anymore.
 With the Bryan Hansel Waterfall Filter, you can use a single filter to enhance the scene while simultaneously silkening the water.

-- Depending on polarization/rotation, you’ll get between 3 and 5 stops of ND with the Waterfall Polarizer.
+- Depending on polarization/rotation, you’ll get between approximately 3.5 and 5.5 stops of ND with the Waterfall Polarizer.

 - If you plan on using a wide-angle lens, buy the thin-mount version.